magento/devdocs/guides/v2.1/config-guide/multi-site/ms_nginx.md

     *   `$MAGE_RUN_CODE` is the unique website or store view code that corresponds to `$MAGE_RUN_TYPE`.

 ## Step 2: Create nginx virtual hosts {#ms-nginx-vhosts}
 This section discusses how to load websites on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
 You can use either websites or store views; if you use store views, you must adjust parameter values accordingly.
-You must complete the tasks in this section as a user with at least `sudo` privileges.
+You must complete the tasks in this section as a user with `sudo` privileges.

-You can use one [nginx virtual host](#ms-nginx-vhosts) or many [nginx virtual host](#ms-nginx-vhosts) to load multiple websites.
-Using just one virtual host file allows you too keep your [nginx virtual host](#ms-nginx-vhosts) file simple and clean, and using many [nginx virtual host](#ms-nginx-vhosts) allows customizations for each particular store, such as a custom location for `french.mysite.mg`.
+By using just one [nginx virtual host file](#ms-nginx-vhosts), you can keep your nginx configuration simple and clean.
+By using several virtual host files, you can customize each store (to use a custom location for `french.mysite.mg` for instance).

 {% collapsible To use one virtual host (simplified): %}